maksymfritsak/test/index.md

 ---
 # About RAD

-RAD is an open-source user-friendly "out of the box tool" for radiomics extraction from the clinical data, oriented on both zero-programming and programming-fluent users, developed at the Radiation Oncology department of the University Hospital Zurich.
+RAD is an open-source user-friendly "out of the box" tool for radiomics calculation from the clinical data, oriented on both zero-programming and programming-fluent users, developed at the Radiation Oncology department of the University Hospital Zurich.

 ---

 # RAD User Manual

-This user manual provides links to key sections for easy navigation and understanding of how to use RAD effectively:

 - [Get Started](get_started.md)
 - [Resampling](resampling.md)